-What if we told you that you could make your own plan— allowing you bring your own vision to life?
+What if we told you that you could make your own plan — allowing you to bring your own vision to life?

-Grab a long tape measure, a pencil and some paper.
-You’ll need to make note of some dimensions including your property lines, distance between and around permanent objects and more.
+Grab a long tape measure, a pencil, and some paper.
+You’ll need to make note of some of the dimensions of elements throughout your property, including your property lines, the distance between and around permanent objects, and more.

-You can either immediately put these measurements on graph paper or simply jot down the numbers and sketch them out after.
+You can either immediately put these measurements on graph paper or simply jot down the numbers and sketch them out afterward.

-Remember, this first initial outline gives you an accurate idea of the space you have to work with, your limitations and your opportunities for change.
+Remember, this first initial outline gives you an accurate idea of the space you have to work with, your limitations, and the opportunities for change.

-This rough outline of your property doesn’t have to be artistic, but it should be something you can use as your overall skeleton.
+This rough outline of your property doesn’t have to be artistic, but it should be something you can use as your overall skeleton for the project.

 After the next step, you’ll be making copies of this to sketch a few designs over your yard’s basic foundation.

 Before you go crazy with your sketching pencil, it helps to be prepared.
 In fact, when it comes to landscape design planning — proper preparation is key.